Autologous Stem Cell Transplant Program at NYU Winthrop Hospital Cancer Center

 State-of -the-Art Approach to Stem Cell Transplant Therapy

-Winthrop-University Hospital’s Autologous Stem Cell Transplant Program is offered through an inpatient or outpatient basis.
+NYU Winthrop Hospital’s Autologous Stem Cell Transplant Program is offered through an inpatient or outpatient basis.
 Treatment involves the removal of stem cells prior to the administration of extremely high doses of chemotherapy.
 After treatment, the patient's stem cells are reinfused back into the body where they regenerate healthy new bone marrow.

 With this program, patients with a wide variety of conditions have a better chance of recovery.